Stena Superfast VIII ferry

 - At all times during the voyage, dogs must be leashed and muzzled, and never left alone.

 - Guide dogs travel for free and are allowed on all passenger decks and in the owners' cabin (but must wear a harness or jacket).

-- On STENA ferries to England and Ireland, passengers with pets must arrive at the port at least 2 hours prior departure.
+On STENA ferries to England and Ireland, passengers with pets must arrive at the port at least 2 hours prior departure.
 For all other routes, this time is 1 - 1,5 hours.
 All animals are subject to the UK Pet Travel scheme rules and must be at least 15 weeks old.
-EU pet passport and microchips are required.
+EU pet passports and microchips are required.
 Car passengers can ferry up to 5 animals (per vehicle).
 These cars receive a colored hanger (placed on the windscreen rear-view mirror until customs are cleared in each port).
 Pets in vehicles must remain inside at all times.
 Foot passengers are allowed up to 5 pets, but the pre-booking onboard kennel is required.
 Children traveling with an animal must be 16 years old.
 When traveling with 6 or more animals, they must be at least 6 months old.